 It is the Group's policy to dispose of repossessed properties in an orderly fashion.
 The proceeds are used to reduce or repay the outstanding claim.

-The tables below summarise the impaired loans by type of collateral, guarantee and overdue period.
+The tables below summarise the gross carrying amount of impaired loans by type of collateral, guarantee and overdue period.